-The Landlord submitted signed Proof of Service Notice of Direct Request Proceeding which declares that they served the Tenants with a Notice of Dispute Resolution Proceeding and supporting evidence by registered mail on January 26, 2022.
+The Landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that the Landlord served each of the Tenants with a Notice of Dispute Resolution Proceeding and supporting evidence by registered mail on February 9, 2022.
 Service in this manner was supported by Canada Post registered mail receipts which confirmed the date and time of purchase and included the tracking numbers.
-Pursuant to sections 89 and 90 of the Act, I find these documents are deemed to have been received by the Tenants on January 31, 2022, five days after they were mailed.
+Pursuant to sections 89 and 90 of the Act, I find these documents are deemed to have been received by the Tenants on February 14, 2022, five days after they were mailed.